JayChase/angular2-base-library/readme.md

 ###angular2-base-library

-A seed project for Angular2 libraries.
+A seed project for publishing Angular2 libraries.